How to Launch a Product on Reddit: The Complete 2026 Playbook

 Here's your first-hour checklist:

-1. Post your launch in your primary subreddit first
+- Post your launch in your primary subreddit first.

-3. [Seed early comments](/buy-reddit-comments) with genuine questions and reactions.
+[Seed early comments](/buy-reddit-comments) with real questions and reactions.
 A launch post with zero comments looks dead; one with active discussion attracts more engagement.

-4. Be in the comments yourself, answering every question within minutes
+Be in the comments yourself, answering every question within minutes.
+Speed matters here.

-5. Cross-post to secondary subreddits after your primary post gains traction (30-60 minutes later)
+- Cross-post to secondary subreddits after your primary post gains traction (30-60 minutes later).

-6. [Add awards](/buy-reddit-awards) to make your post stand out visually in the feed -- awarded posts catch the eye and signal quality content
+- [Add awards](/buy-reddit-awards) to make your post stand out visually in the feed -- awarded posts catch the eye and signal quality content to other users.

 Managing Multiple Subreddit Posts